 Enrollment Fee Payment Guidelines Enrollment fees are due at the time of enrollment.
 Nonpayment of fees will result in the class or classes being dropped.
 To allow time for BOG fee waiver processing, 3rd party billing, etc., it is important to take care of this before adding classes.

-Paper invoices will not be mailed to students.
-Instead, students can view their account balance on eServices.
+Students can view their account balance on eServices.
 It is important that students make sure they either access their Los Rios Gmail account or forward to their personal email account.
 The majority of college and district communication is via Los Rios Gmail.

 Important Tips: * Do NOT put off paying your enrollment fees. * Apply for financial aid early - BEFORE you enroll in classes. * Apply for residency reclassification BEFORE enrollment. * If you have an employer or other 3rd party paying fees, contact the business office immediately upon enrollment in order to not be dropped for nonpayment.
 If you are paying international student or non-resident fees, see the business office immediately to set up a payment plan, if needed.